add2cal/docs/src/recipes/waitlist.md

 *Since we excluded all date information, this page looks slightly different as it only displays the signup form.*

-By adding a landingpage template to the used style, you can still customize this landingpage.
+By adding a landingpage template to the used event, you can still customize this landingpage.
 For example, you can add some intro text, an additional headline, change colors, and so on.

 You can then share this page wherever you want and easily collect information.